 Building on the relationships that WFPF had established over nearly a decade of service to Parkour communities in 70+ countries, IPF began the process of bringing together grassroots leaders with established sports governance professionals to create Parkour associations and recognized Federations in Europe, Asia, Africa and North and South America (see list of member countries on the homepage: https://internationalparkourfederation.org .)
 IPF has also facilitated the creation of the Asia Freerunning Parkour Union (AFPU), the continental body for Parkour in Asia, as well as the West Asia Freerunning Parkour Union.

 IPF regularly sponsors and sanctions competitive and non-competitive events large and small around the world, including the 2016 and 2017 WFPF World Parkour Championship (WPC) “Jump Off” in Las Vegas, the 3-Run Family Jam/Jump-Off in the UK in September 2017, the World Parkour Championship in Mardin, Turkey (and 1st IPF Congress) in May 2018, and the USA Parkour Cup in Tampa, FL in January 2018, 2019 and 2020.

 Everyone in the world of sport agrees that the future of Parkour is bright.
 Parkour practitioners and leaders around the world should feel extremely proud and optimistic about the amazing movement and philosophy of transformation and service that together we are bringing to the world.
-IPF remains open to partnership with any and all Parkour organizations and federations who share the goal of bringing together the world’s many Parkour communities from a place of equality and mutual respect.
+IPF remains open to partnership with all Parkour organizations and federations who share the goal of bringing together the world’s many Parkour communities from a place of equality and mutual respect.